European Cup (athletics)

-The European Cup is a former athletics competition for European teams that was replaced by the European Team Championships starting in 2009 and was organized by European Athletics Association.
+The European Cup is a former athletics competition for European teams that was replaced by the European Team Championships starting in 2009 and was organized by the European Athletics Association.
 The European Cup saw most of the major nations of Europe compete.
 Originally known as the Bruno Zauli Cup, it first took place in 1965 in Stuttgart (men) and Kassel (women), West Germany.
 Initially, the competition was a bi-annual event (tri-annual once); however, from 1993, it took place once every year.

 History

 The main idea of the cup, developed by Bruno Zauli, president of the European Committee of the International Association of Athletics Federations, was to create a competition for all European athletics federations, in which they would face each other in track and field events.
 Although Zauli died a few months before the launch of the first event, the competition has gone from strength to strength.

 The competition always had different leagues through which countries had to progress.
 For the first twenty years, there were different groups (leagues) that took place at different times.
 Smaller nations, like Luxembourg and Switzerland, would compete in preliminary rounds, before larger countries, such as the United Kingdom and France, would join in the semi-finals.
 The top two countries from three semi-finals would enter into the final.

 This formula was fairly successful; however, by 1983 the number of competitions that athletes were expected to compete in made it extremely difficult for countries to send their best team to each event.
 The format of the cup had to be changed so that each country in the whole cup competed on the same day.

 The top league was named the Super League and contained eight male and eight female teams.
 The male and female teams were separate teams, which meant that the female team of one country could get relegated while their male counterpart would stay in the Super League as long as they had enough points.
 Below the Super League were the First and Second Leagues, which contained other European countries that did not qualify for the finals.